Henry James Emmett

 Henry James Emmett (1782–1848) was an English born public servant.
 He was in the War Office in England for seven years before emigrating to Van Diemen's Land in 1819 where he filled a number of roles in government.
-He and his family travelled on the Regalia the first passenger ship to Van Dieman's Land, arriving on 30 November 1819.
+He and his family travelled on the Regalia a private merchant ship, arriving on 30 November 1819.

 Career

 Before emigrating he worked at the War Office in England for seven years.
 On arrival, he received 1600 acres, with a larger lot at Ross and two smaller parcels of land near Hobart.
 From 1821 to 1824 he was clerk to the bench of magistrates and later inspector of distilleries and breweries, then chief clerk in the colonial secretary's office and editor of the Hobart Town Gazette.

 Following the construction of 'Beauly Lodge' at New Town, he misappropriated fees collected by his office, a board of inquiry ordered repayment but exonerated him from deliberate dishonesty.
 His financial situation further deteriorated despite career advancement, in 1833 he was appointed clerk of the peace and registrar of the Court of Requests, he misappropriated further funds from wine and spirit licences and was dismissed from office.

 After this he set up as a general agent, amanuensis, and debt collector and appealed unsuccessfully to the Colonial Office.
 In 1843 he commenced as schoolmaster at the Back River school near New Norfolk.